BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/generating-mandlebrot-fractals.md

 ![kotlin version 1200x1000 with extra greys](https://i.imgur.com/fHBJM8q.png)

-For each of the points _not_ inside the Mandelbrot set (so those for which the equation blows up above 2), I'm taking the number of iterations it took before it blew up and mapping that from 0 - 200 to 0 - 255 (greyscale color range).
+For each of the points _not_ inside the Mandelbrot set, I'm taking the number of iterations it took before it blew up and mapping that from 0 - 200 (since 200 is the maximum number of iterations I'm checking) to 0 - 255 (8 bit greyscale color range).

-Now we can not only see the scattered Mandelbrot islands, we can also see the possible connections.
-The connections themselves are probably too small to show up in the visualisation, but once we show the borders in grey, they show up pretty nicely.
+Now we can not only see the scattered Mandelbrot islands, we can also see the connections between them.
+These connections are too thin to show up on such a low resolution image, but the surrounding shading gives them away.

 Let's try something in another color.

 ![kotlin version 1200x1000 with red borders](https://i.imgur.com/d0Mt31G.png)

-So for this I decided to color the inside of the Set fully black, and let the outside be mapped from 0 (full black) to #FF0000(full red), giving us a vivid red border.
+For this I decided to color the inside of the Set fully black, and let the outside be mapped from 0 (full black) to #FF0000(full red), giving us a vivid red border.

- > Side note: I wonder why it's so transparent.
-I think I messed up an alpha channel somewhere.

- Okay, let's do something even more colorful.
+Let's do something even more colorful.

 ![kotlin version 1200x1000 with multi-color borders](https://i.imgur.com/xvEKaDS.png)

-Nice!
-Also looks close to what I see in most online visualizations.
-Here I'm using the same iterations-till-blowup value and then mapping that to a hue.
+This looks closer to what I see in most online visualisations.
+Here I'm using the same iterations-till-blowup value and then mapping that to a hue (think [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV)).

-And now I'll leave you with the very high 12Kx10K resolution version of this image.
-And then we can talk about why that was a stupid idea.
-I won't render it on this page directly because that would tank its load times, so you'll have to click on [this link](https://i.imgur.com/HWGjDy4.jpg) to view it.
+Now I'll leave you with the 12K x 10K resolution version of this image.
+I won't render it on this page directly because that would tank its load time.
+You'll can click on [this link](https://i.imgur.com/HWGjDy4.jpg) to view it.
 If you compare it to the low res ones you should see the signifincantly greater amount of detail visible.

+## A More Sensible Approach

-I wanted to see the tiniest details in the fractal pattern, and so I thought the way to go about doing that would be to create a very high resolution image.
+I wanted to see the tiniest details in the fractal pattern, and I thought the way to go about doing that would be to create a very high resolution image.
 But there's only so much a tiny computer can do.
-And once you cross the screen resolutions currently available (4K is only 3840 x 2160, compared to the 12K x 10K image I generated which can never be fully represented on a 4K screen), you'll have to zoom in massively into the image to see details.
-So, while vieweing details, you'll never be able to see the full pictures.
+And once you cross the screen resolutions currently available (4K is only 3840 x 2160, compared to the 12K x 10K image I generated which can never be fully represented on a 4K screen), you'll have to zoom in a lot to see details.
+So, while vieweing details, you'll never be able to see the full picture, anyway.

-So, apart from those reasons, why else was it a really stupid idea to create an extremely large, high resolution image?

-- It takes forever.
-- It still has an upper bound to the resolution.
-- We're dealing with a fractal, we will never be able to probe its infinite depths by trying to create a tremendously large image and then zooming in.
+Then there's the matter of how long it takes to generate one of these.
+If you want to play around with iteration values or colors or any other paramter, you would have to generate the static image all over again.
+Not fun.

-So I decided to watch some more youtuve videos and figure out how to do this better.
-And I turned to Daniel Shiffman, one of the best youtube educators I know of in the programming space.
+I decided to watch some more youtuve videos and figure out how to do this better.
+I turned to Daniel Shiffman, one of the best youtube educators I know of in the programming space.

 <iframe width="1440" height="619" src="https://www.youtube.com/embed/6z7GQewK-Ks" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Imma make a zoomer thingie.
+A new plan formed in my mind.

-## Zoomer
+## Zooming and Panning

-So, I fired up the p5 editor again.
+I fired up the p5 editor again.
 Since I was planning to keep the resolution fairly small, I figured I could keep things in the browser.
 Or rather, _because_ I wanted to keep it in the browser, I decided to go with the low low resolution of 400 x 400.

 I also made it so the image can be zoomed using `+` and `-` and panned using the arrow keys.
 It still happens really slowly, but at least it works.

 <iframe src="https://editor.p5js.org/scionofbytes/embed/kdAFrs4jI"></iframe>

 I decided to get a little bit fancy and let the image appear iteration by iteration all the way up to 200.
-The iterations here is the maximum number of iterations at which we stop testing if the z value will grow beyond 2.
+The iterations here is the maximum number of iterations at which we stop testing if the z value will grow beyond 2 (blow up).
 As you can see, the more the iterations performed, the more detailed the picture.
 This effect is more apparent when you are zoomed into one of the spots.
 You can see the details becoming finer right in front of your eyes.

+Zooming and panning is indeed the way to go.
+If you are to look at only a certain part of the image at a time, why bother rendering anything else.
+Graphics programmers have known of this since ages beyond reckoning.
+It took me a failed attempt at generating a high res image at speed to think of doing the same thing (and ideas from Shiffman's video).